wsargent/docker-cheat-sheet/README.md

 ## Installation

-This is all MacOS specific.
+Again, this is all MacOS specific.

 Install VirtualBox and Vagrant using [Brew Cask](https://github.com/phinze/homebrew-cask).